vwala/docs/content/merchant/customisation.md

 You can customise:

 - Your branding (logo and primary brand colour)
-- The appearance and behaviour of your in-store sign-up widget and page
+- The appearance and behaviour of your in-store signup page launcher (button) and signup page
     - Visibility, position and text
     - Custom T&Cs approval checkbox
 - Business and notification rules that change the behaviour of your influencer marketing program